 The Georgian Theatre, occupying a restored 1766 building, was once a theatre, then a Salvation Army centre and later a sweet factory.
 It is now one of the northeast’s best independent music venues, run by Tees Music Alliance.
 An eclectic array of famous names have performed here, including the Arctic Monkeys and Martha Reeves & The Vandellas, but the emphasis is on nurturing local artists.

 Accessibility at the 300-capacity renovated building is excellent, with ground-floor access to performance spaces (plus a lift to upper levels), a lowered bar and a quiet space during noisy shows.

 More Music, Morecambe

-For more great places to visit around the UK, download a copy of The Rough Guide to Accessible Britain.
+For more great places to visit around the UK, take a look at the new Rough Guide to Accessible Britain.

 Rough Guides would like to thank the following individuals, companies and picture libraries for their kind permission to reproduce their photographs (in order of appearance on the web page):